 This isn’t what you expected.

-Postpartum depression is one of the most common complications of pregnancy and birth.
+Postpartum depression is one of the most common complications of pregnancy and childbirth.
 I suspect postpartum anxiety is even more common than the stats present, but somehow we’ve normalized so many of the symptoms as part of the postpartum experience that it can be really hard to tell what’s normal and what needs some care.

 I remember thinking, “Well, nobody sleeps after they’ve had a baby.
 Everybody worries about their baby.
 Statistically, the first year after a baby is the least happy year in a marriage—it’s normal that we’re fighting all the time.
 I don’t really want to be around people but it’s just because I’m an introvert.
 It’s okay that I’m not feeling bonded—that’ll come later.
 Maybe I just don’t like newborns.
 This will pass if I just give it time.
 I can’t have postpartum depression and anxiety; I’m a mental health professional!
 I know the things!
 That can’t be what’s going on.”